Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Shared_Security_slides.md

 ## What is Security?

+Nearly every attack to a blockchain falls into one of these two buckets:

+- Technical Security (cryptography)
+- Economic Security (game theory + economics)

+We will focus on Economic Security.

 ---

-Security is represented by the economic cost to change the canonical history of a blockchain.
+Economic Security is represented by the economic cost to change the canonical history of a blockchain.

 <image src="../../../assets/img/7-Polkadot/chain-fork.svg" style="width: 1000px">

 Chains with higher security are more resilient to malicious activity, like a double spend attack.

 ---